bensadeh/circumflex/README.md

 ## Syntax highlighting
 ### Quotes

-On Hacker News, quotes are separated by a paragraph and open with a `>`.
-Quotes are not further stylized or formatted:
+On Hacker News, quotes are in their own paragraph and open with a `>`.
+They are not further stylized or formatted.

 In `circumflex`, the `>` symbol is omitted and quotes are instead italicised and dimmed.